March 5, 2014

-- The largest and surprisingly most vulnerable outer ring would be the nation itself.
-Operations of federal government, supply chains, national banks, military chains of command, etc. are highly vulnerable to attack because they are literally exposed to all of the danger in the world.
-You have little or no control over what happens on the national level.
-You vote for righteous leaders, but once that leadership is ensconced, there is little you can do in an emergency situation to change the course the Federal Government follows, especially if its branches of government function in opposition to the will of the people.
+- The largest and most fragile outer ring would be the nation itself.
+Operations of federal government, supply chains, national banks, military chains of command, etc. are highly vulnerable to attack because they are exposed to dangers at every level and every type imaginable.
+You, as an individual citizen, have little or no control over what happens on the national level.
+Citizens are doubly imperiled when the government itself becomes a direct domestic threat, while also failing to defend against foreign enemies.

-- The next inner ring would be your community, city, or rural area.
-The degree of disruption to your town is dependent upon its management of resources and its emergency response plans.
+- The next inner ring would be your community, city, or rural town.
+The potential for disruption to your locale is dependent upon how well its resources are managed and whether or not officials have drafted and implemented emergency plans.
 You have a great deal of control over where you choose to live and how you use your immediate resources.
 You have a lot of influence over the functions and composition of city government, if you so choose.
-But in the event of community failure or collapse-which, by the way, would be much more dangerous and disruptive in urban areas than in rural areas-you have the advantages of familiarity with the geography and economic profile of your area.
+But in the event of community failure or collapse-which would be much more dangerous and disruptive in urban areas than in rural areas-you have the advantages of familiarity with the geography and economic profile of your area.
 In an emergency it will be much easier for you to navigate and access the things you need to survive in your town.
 Your town can be resilient and prepared if you are involved in the processes which address planning for emergencies.

 - The innermost ring of vulnerability is the individual/family and home.
-This is the smallest ring which is exposed to fewer dangers and is under your direction.
+This is the smallest ring, exposed to the least dangers, and it is under your direction.
 This is the strongest and most resilient unit of government.
 Individuals and families survive when governments fail because the individual directs the functions, for good or ill, of that family.
 This is where you have the most control, and therefore, the greatest safety, IF YOU SO CHOOSE.

-Once you understand the power you have to weather the storms of fiscal crisis and national implosion, you can begin to prepare in a reasoned and effective process that will ensure that you and your loved ones will have access to the essentials until the national tempests have passed.
+Once you understand the power you have to withstand fiscal crisis and potential national implosion, you can begin to prepare in a reasoned and effective process that will ensure that you and your loved ones will have access to the essentials until the national calamities pass.

 Hierarchy of necessities: